Uniform density in matroids, matrices and graphs: Uniformly dense matroids

 Next, we show how uniform density behaves with respect to some common operations in matroid theory.
-Theorem \ref{th: uniform density and duality} and \ref{th: uniform density and union} were proven by Narayanan and Vartak in \cite{narayanan_1981_molecular}, and Theorem \ref{th: uniform density and direct sum} is new to our knowledge.
+Theorems~\ref{th: uniform density and duality} and \ref{th: uniform density and union} were proven by Narayanan and Vartak in \cite{narayanan_1981_molecular}, and Theorem \ref{th: uniform density and direct sum} is new to our knowledge.
 These results are not used in later sections, but they are included to illustrate that uniformly dense matroids are a well-behaved class of matroids.
 The first operation is duality: the \emph{dual} of a matroid $M=(E,\mathcal{B})$ is the matroid \begin{theorem}[{\cite[Thm.
-4]{narayanan_1981_molecular}}] A matroid $M$ is uniformly dense if and only if its dual $M^\star$ is uniformly dense. \end{theorem} \begin{proof} We give a new proof based on our new characterization.
+4]{narayanan_1981_molecular}}] A matroid $M$ is uniformly dense if and only if its dual $M^\star$ is uniformly dense. \end{theorem} \begin{proof} We give a new proof based on our new characterization; the proof in \cite{narayanan_1981_molecular} is different but very short as well.
 Let $M$ be a matroid and $M^\star$ its dual.
 The bijection between $\mathcal{B}$ and $\mathcal{B}^\star$ via $B^\star=E\backslash B$ induces a bijection between measures $\mu$ on $\mathcal{B}$ and $\mu^\star$ on $\mathcal{B}^\star$.
 We find

 where the last step uses additivity of the measure over the partition $\mathcal{B}^\star=\lbrace B^\star : B^\star\ni e\rbrace\sqcup\lbrace B^\star: B^\star\not\ni e\rbrace.$ Since $\mu^\star(\mathcal{B}^\star)$ is independent of $e$, the measure $\mu$ is $E$-uniform if and only if $\mu^\star$ is $E$-uniform and thus $M$ is uniformly dense if and only $M^\star$ is. \end{proof}